Signposts

 had to pay attention so as not to miss my school's closure.
 Upon hearing the

-Some times after a storm, when the snow was deep and the storm had ended in
+On some occasions after a storm, when the snow was deep and the storm had ended in

 the early morning hours, a new opportunity presented itself, one of making